Lizario's

 2. Beat egg whites until stiff peaks form.
 Add caster sugar gradually (1 tablespoon at a time) beating at a high speed.
 When the sugar is thoroughly mixed through and a glossy meringue has formed, fold in the vinegar and vanilla.

-3. Cover a flat baking tray with aluminium foil then grease.
-Heap the meringue mixture onto the foil (approx size of a large round dinner plate).
-Use a spatula to mould the sides up to achieve the required shape.
+3. Cover a flat baking tray with aluminium foil then grease with canola spray.
+Heap the meringue mixture onto the foil to about the size of a large round dinner plate.
+Use a spatula to build the sides up to achieve the required shape.
 Alternatively, pile the meringue into a greased, 20cm springform tin and lightly smooth the top for a flat surface.

-4. Cook at low temperature for approx 45 minutes.
-Turn oven off and leave the pavlova to sit in the oven for 1 hour. to dry out.
+4. Cook at low temperature for around 45 minutes.
+Turn oven off and leave the pavlova to sit in the oven for 1 hour to dry out.
 Remove from oven to cool completely.

 Picture